Providing short breaks part time

 If you have some spare time and would enjoy building a warm relationship with a child and working with their parents, you could provide short breaks for children with disabilities.
-This might include care during the day, overnight stays or weekend stays.
+This is when you provide care for a child during the day, for a night or over a weekend.

-The children who take short breaks have a range of disabilities, including learning disabilities, autism and physical disabilities.
+The children who take short breaks have a range of disabilities, including learning disabilities, autism and challenging behaviours.

 - be patient and imaginative